CenturyLinkCloud/PublicKB/Cloud Application Manager/Monitoring/MicrosoftAzureChecks.md

 }}}

 ### Overview
-Cloud Application Manager Monitoring now allows for Microsoft Azure checks.
+Cloud Application Manager Monitoring features Microsoft Azure checks.
 These checks will provide base-level infrastructure metrics and logs for Azure services.

 ![AzureCheckCatalog](../../images/AzureCheckCatalog.PNG)

 #### Navigation

 Left Navigation:

-The checks live on the Policies tab (Check Catalog) in the Cloud Application Management Monitoring site.
+The Policies tab provides a list of available policies as well as checks currently setup for your organization.

 ![PolicyLeftNav](../../images/PolicyLeftNav.PNG)

 Adding a New Policy:
-To create a new policy, you need to click the “New” button in the upper left-hand side.
-After clicking the new button, a new pop-up appears where you can name and describe your policy.
+To create a new policy, click the **New** button on the top left side of the screen and follow the prompts to complete the **Creating Policy** screen.
+You will be required to enter a name for the policy as well as entering a description, define the Scope and Workspace, include any filters, and add any additional labels.
+You will also have the option to enable the policy now or unselect and enable at a later time.
+Click **Save Policy**.

 ![CreatePolicy](../../images/CreatePolicy.PNG)

-From there you will be able to set up the metric or status checks you want to see.
-You can also set up the servers you want to associate the checks with as well.

-To add a metric check you will access the check catalog and select the category you want.
-Once a category is selected a list of check types will be shown on the right-hand side.
+Once you have saved the policy, you will now be able to edit the policy and add a check.
+Click **Add** on the top right corner to continue on to select the check from the Check Catalog.

+SCREENSHOT - AzureMetricCheckConfig

+On the Check Catalog screen, select the catalog from left-hand side menu then select the check or metric from the associated list to be added to the new policy.

 ![AzureCheckCatalog2](../../images/AzureCheckCatalog.PNG)

- To add a spcific check for Azure, you need to click on Azure Metric Check and configure it
+ To add a specific metric check for Azure, select **Azure Metric Check** and follow the prompts to configure the check.
+You will be required to create a name for the Metric and select the interval and occurences for the check as well a description, labels, Resource ID, Critical Over, Warning Over

 ![AzureCAMResource](../../images/AzureCAMResource.PNG)